newsdev/ai2html/examples.md

 ## Custom CSS

-Use the `ai2html-css` text field for custom CSS to add drop shadows to labels.
-You can address different labels by placing them in named layers and then use the layer name as CSS selector.
+Use the `ai2html-css` text field to add custom CSS styles to the HTML text labels.
+You can target different labels by using their layer name in the CSS selector.

 {% include custom-css.html %}